zoisite-rb/zoisite-rb/guides/source/maintenance_policy.md

 ------------

-Due to a constraint with npm, we are unable to use the 4th digit for security releases of [npm packages][] provided by Rails.
+Due to a constraint with npm, we are unable to use the 4th digit for security releases of [npm packages][] provided by Zoisite.
 This means that instead of the equivalent gem version `7.0.1.4`, the npm package will be versioned `7.0.104`.

 The version will be calculated as `X.Y.Z0A`, where `A` is the security release.